ts-graphviz/ts-graphviz/README.md

   - Designed to be object-oriented, it provides APIs that can be adapted to both imperative and declarative APIs.
 You can choose the paradigm that best fits your project.
 - **Suitable for any use cases**
   - Both a high-layer API to provide models and a low-layer API to handle ASTs are provided to address any use cases.
+- **Modular and Extensible**
+  - The library is split into multiple packages, each serving a specific purpose.
+This modular design allows users to pick and choose the functionality they need, resulting in improved maintainability and flexibility.
+- **Cross Platform**
+  - It supports both Node.js and Deno and Browser.
+- **Customizable**
+  - It provides a way to extend the library's type system to customize graph visualization solutions to meet specific needs.

 ## Installation 💽